weixuanxxv/wx_webapi_assignment1_l1/README.md

 ```

 ## getAverageGrade
-- `checkgradeawarded`: This Function is meant checking the average score of all students in a school
+- `etAverageGrade`: This Function is meant checking the average score of all students in a school
 - `getAverageGrade("SBM")`: Call this function to get the average grade all students scored in the school "SBM".
 ```js
 getAverageGrade("SBM");